wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

   image("threespecies.png", width: 49%),
 )
 == Effective parity-check process
-- We intend to perform effective parity-check process (with the ancilla qubit acts as control qubit and the neighboring data qubit acts as target qubit)
+- We intend to perform #red-text[effective parity-check process] (with the ancilla qubit acts as control qubit and the neighboring data qubit acts as target qubit)

 -- no error $->$ all qubits keep invariant after the effective pulse sequence.